Sleep Apnea Treatment in Federal Way, WA

 • What are the three types of sleep apnea?

 The three types of sleep apnea are obstructive, central, and mixed.
-Obstructive sleep apnea is most commonly caused by a blocked airway, which happens during sleep when the rear soft tissue in the throat collapses and closes while sleeping.
+Obstructive sleep apnea is most commonly caused by a blocked airway, which happens during sleep when the soft tissue in the throat collapses and closes while sleeping.

 Central sleep apnea is caused by a failure of the brain to signal one’s muscles to breathe.
 Mixed sleep apnea is a mix of obstructive and central.
 Each one interrupts a person’s quality of sleep and can be dangerous if left untreated.